dylanebert/VibeGame/README.md

 bun dev
 ```

-This scaffolds a complete project with `agents.md` context for AI-assisted development.
+This scaffolds a complete project with `llms.txt` system prompt for AI-assisted development.

 ### Or install directly